21 Foods You Should Never Order for Delivery or Takeout

 Thai curry dishes are usually lamb, chicken or pork—but it's usually low-grade quality meat since they get buried in the sauce.
 Also, you'll usually find orange fat globules floating on top of the sauce—which is never a good sign.
 Hart explains that the orange globules show up because they make a big batch of the sauce for the week, refrigerate it nightly, and then the fat in the sauce keeps congealing each time they haul it out to put the week-old prepared meats or poultry into them.

-There are two problems with egg and tuna salad sandwiches from restaurants: 1.)
-They're usually high in fat because they're always overloaded with mayonnaise, and 2.)
-They also can spoil easily when they're not stored in cool temperatures or eaten right away.
+There are two problems with egg and tuna salad sandwiches from restaurants: They're usually high in fat because they're always overloaded with mayonnaise, and they also can spoil easily when they're not stored in cool temperatures or eaten right away.
 "Not to mention, that they can become soggy quickly and can start to smell very foul shortly after being made," says Bouvier.

 Sigh.
 Basically, this one's a risk because the chances are very high that your burger is going to be made with cheap, farm-raised meat and highly-processed cheese.
 "It's all very high in calories, sodium, saturated fat, refined carbs and provides little to no actual vitamins or minerals," says Levy.
 If you're craving a cheeseburger and want it delivered to your door, pony up the extra bucks for a grass-fed burger.

 Nevermind the fact that your smoothie can and will melt in transit; commercial smoothies are not the healthy option they want you to believe.
 "They tend to be very high in sugar and often contain added sweeteners like honey or agave," says Levy.
 "You're better off making your own and limiting the fruit and even adding some veggies if possible."
-If you own a blender, we're not sure why you'd ever order in a smoothie, though; you can literally make any of these 25 Best-Ever Weight Loss Smoothies at the press of a button!
+If you own a blender, we're not sure why you'd ever order in a smoothie, though; you can literally make any of these best-ever smoothies at the press of a button!